 UK Gender Pay Gap and global workforce demographics

 We are committed to creating a diverse organisation where employees thrive.
 Career progression is merit-based with a structured yearly review and 360-degree feedback, through which we enable and encourage employees to openly discuss their development and career ambitions.
-We take professional and personal development very seriously and have a number of groups, mentoring schemes and training programs to support employee growth at Amazon.
-Employees are encouraged to try out different areas and functions.
+We take professional and personal development very seriously.
+We have a number of employee affinity groups, mentoring schemes and training programs to support employee growth at Amazon.

-The UK Government requires all companies with 250 or more employees on 5 April 2017 to publish details of their gender pay and bonus gap.
+The UK Government requires all companies with 250 or more employees to publish details of their gender pay and bonus gap.
 The gender pay gap is the difference in the average pay and bonuses of all men and all women across an organisation.
-Our Gender Pay Gap for our total UK workforce is -0.7% for median pay in favour of women compared to a UK average of 18.4% in favour of men.
-In 2017, 47.5% of female employees received a bonus and 45.9% of male employees received a bonus.
+Our Gender Pay Gap for our total UK workforce is 1.4% (in favour of men) for median Pay, compared to a UK national average of 15.5% in favour of men.
+In 2020, 60.2% of female employees received a bonus and 59.1% of male employees received a bonus.

 Last two year’s GPG data is also available here